rob-blackbourn/jetblack-duckdb-react/README.md

 * `bundles`: `DuckDBBundles | undefined` - see the section on bundles below,
 * `config`: `DuckDBConfig | undefined` - Optional configuration to apply to the database.
 * `logger`: `Logger | undefined` - defaults to the built in `ConsoleLogger`.
+* `progress`: `InstantiationProgress | undefined` - This is updated during the database instantiation.

 The properties returned by `useDuckDB` are: